 The 1990s were an influential and unique time for country music.
-Several relatively obscure artists from the 80s became full-fledged superstars in the 90s, helping bring the genre to a wider audience.
+Several relatively obscure artists from the ’80s became full-fledged superstars the decade after, helping bring the genre to a wider audience.

 At the same time, the music itself expanded and changed, as neotraditional country reflected sounds from earlier eras while other songs blurred the lines between country and pop.

-Here’s a look at the most famous male country singers of the 90s, including their popular songs, signature styles, and notable accomplishments during this historical time for country music.
+Here’s a look at 11 of the most famous male country singers of the ’90s, including their popular songs, signature styles, and notable accomplishments during this historical time for country music.
+Read on!

 1. Garth Brooks

-Garth Brooks isn’t just one of the most popular country singers of all time; he’s also one of the biggest superstars in any genre, with career success rivaling The Beatles, Michael Jackson, and Elvis.
+We can’t have a counter singer list without Garth Brooks.
+He isn’t just one of the most popular country singers of all time; he’s also one of the biggest superstars in any genre, with career success rivaling the Beatles, Michael Jackson, and Elvis.

-Brooks released his debut album in 1989, and retired in 2000, making the 90s the decade where he shined the brightest.
+Brooks released his debut album in 1989, making 1990s the decade where he shined the brightest.
 His self-titled debut has a traditional country sound, featuring several hits, including “The Dance,” which Brooks cites as his favorite song in his discography.

 2. Alan Jackson

-Alan Jackson is arguably the second most successful male country star of the 90s.
+Arguably the second most successful male country star of the ’90s is Alan Jackson.
 He’s sold over 75 million records worldwide, won two Grammys, and is a member of the Country Music Hall of Fame, among many other accomplishments.

 Jackson is a father of neotraditional country, a style that blends classic country with honky-tonk.
 Compared to other famous country artists of the era, including Garth Brooks, Jackson’s songs have a more traditional, less bombastic sound.

-His debut album was released in 1989, but it took until 1990 to garner mainstream attention, with his second single, “Here in the Real World,” reaching number three on the Hot Country charts.
-Other 90s hits include “She’s Got Rhythm (And I Got the Blues)” and “Right on the Money.”
+His debut album was released in 1989, but it took until 1990 to garner mainstream attention, with his second single, “Here in the Real World,” reaching #3 on the Hot Country charts.
+Other ’90s hits include “She’s Got Rhythm (And I Got the Blues)” and “Right on the Money.”

 Jackson loved music from an early age, first listening to gospel music with his family before discovering country.
 A Georgia native, he’s married to his high school sweetheart.